 If you need to go disposable, that’s okay!
 Doing dishes in your bathroom or garage sink during your kitchen remodel isn’t a fun job.
 But going disposable doesn’t need to mean harming the environment.
 Instead of plastic or plastic-coated plates, consider going with classic white paper plates.
 They’re biodegradable and won’t cost you too much, either.
 As far as silverware goes, consider staying with your regular forks, spoons, and knives.
 They’re small and don’t take too much time at all to wash!

 Meal planning will be your best friend until your kitchen remodel is done.
 Knowing what you’re going to eat for the entire week and prepping it in advance can make your life easier and your tastebuds happy at the same time.
 Make sure you’re planning meals with lots of veggies, too.
 You don’t want your dentist to find a cavity during your bi-annual appointments.
 Throwing a bunch of ingredients in your crock pot and putting the result over a bed of instant rice might even make you think twice about badmouthing non-oven based meals, too!
 It also helps to incorporate fresh, raw fruits and veggies into your meals.
 No cooking needed there!

 However you choose to stay healthy during y our kitchen remodel, remember that you’re not alone.
 Roughly 40% of home remodeling work is for minor additions and room remodels, and other homeowners have likely gone through the same experience.
-When in doubt, ask questions.
+When in doubt, ask questions or check out a kitchen renovation guide like this one.
 Until your friends have answers, use this handy little guide!